albertviilik/the-odds-api-sdk/README.md

-The Odds Api SDK © 2024 by Albert Viilik, Arie Arya is licensed under CC BY-NC-SA 4.0

 # TheOddsApi SDK

 TheOddsApi SDK is a Java library that allows developers to interact with The Odds API offered on [TheOddsApi](https://the-odds-api.com).
 It provides convenient methods to retrieve sports odds data for various events.